dannote/socks-nginx-module/README.md

 ### socks_tunnel_header

+Context: `http`, `server`, `location`

-As `nginx` HTTP parser doesn't support HTTP CONNECT method, a special header can be set to indicate tunnel connection.
+As nginx HTTP parser doesn't support HTTP CONNECT method, a special header can be set to indicate tunnel connection.

-This directive can be exploited with the following `HAProxy` configuration:
+This directive can be exploited with the following HAProxy configuration:

 ```
 frontend local